How you can invest in your mental health by developing your emotional resilience skills.

 The reality is we all face the challenges that life brings and depending how well we are equipped to face those challenges is dependent on our mental wealth.
 Like all other assets they need investment and management.
 We go through life learning new techniques such as walking, talking, and riding a bike.
 Unfortunately though, as we grow and adapt to new challenges one of the most important techniques is overlooked, and that is how to look after our own overall wellbeing.
 One of the best ways of improving our mental wealth is by improving your emotional resilience skills.

 Emotional resilience workshops

-Often university can be the first time we face challenges without our normal support network.
+Often, university can be the first time we face challenges without our normal support network.
 This, overlaid with our commitment to study, can sometimes become difficult for some of us.
-Therefore, we recommend attending one of the workshops listed below as they provide advice, tips and techniques for developing your emotional resilience, which you can benefit from both during your time at university and after your graduate.
+We recommend attending one of the workshops listed below as they provide advice, tips and techniques for developing your emotional resilience, which you can benefit from both during your time at university and after your graduate.

 This short animation outlines the workshops and what you can expect if you attend.

 There are more short animations available which explore topics such as panic attacks and anxiety, which you may find useful.

 Whenever we have a crisis, loss of control is never far away.
 The brain remembers previous difficulties encountered in your life and bridges them thinking your new problem is like your old memory and triggers an associated response.
 This is normally an uncomfortable fight or flight response, making you feel anxious and vulnerable.
 When this happens, ask yourself “What am I losing control of ?”
 If you can do this, it will allow you to focus on your problem and slowly look at its origins and cause.
 This can lead to you regaining control and give you space to get control back.